ShotaKiko/ShotaKiko/README.md

 - 💬 Ask me about Lambda School
 - 📫 How to reach me: @ShotaKiko
 - 😄 Pronouns: He/Him/His
-- ⚡ Fun fact: My first name is pronounced like Yoda :flashlight: but my parents arent really Star Wars fans.
+- ⚡ Fun fact: My first name is pronounced like Yoda :flashlight: but my parents aren't really Star Wars fans.
 - :bulb: Other interests: When I'm not coding I like to play :basketball: :football: :tennis: :guitar: and :video_game:

 ## :bar_chart: Stats